awwright/gulp-http-server/README.md

 Logs the request to outstream in the Common Log Format when the response is written.
 Defaults to stdout if not provided.

+### gulphttpd.request(fn)

+Calls `fn(file, req, res, next)` on every request so you can conduct HTTP-specific logic on an HTTP request.
+For instance, setting CORS headers or setting Content-Type based on the filename.

+Call `next()` to pass the request along in the pipeline, or pass an error argument to trigger an error.

 ### gulphttpd.setHeader(name, value)

 Calls response.setHeader on every HTTP request going through.
 Useful for setting the Content-Type, Server, or similar headers.